Find your local bureau

 • belong to an organised religion such as Christianity, Judaism or Islam

-• have a profound belief which affects your way of life or view of the world, such as humanism or climate change
+• have a profound belief which affects your way of life or view of the world.
+This includes religious and philosophical beliefs, or a lack of belief, such as Atheism

 • take part in collective worship